-HTML is used for adding content onto the page such as text, images, links, and even videos.
+HTML is used for adding content onto the page, such as text, images, links, and even videos.
 For example, HTML would allow you to put a play button in a certain position on your webpage.

 Following on from the example above, CSS would allow you to change the size, color, and style of the button you added with HTML.

 Everything you've read above, that's what we, as frontend developers do.
 We are responsible for creating those elements, putting them all together and making them interact with each other.
-We are the builders of the part of the web, that you can see with your own eyes.
-We are the guys, who know how to speak with computers:)
+We are the builders of the part of the web that you can see with your own eyes.
+We are the guys who know how to speak with computers:)

-Another great thing about programming: many people think that it is is about logic and mathematics only, however, it is also about creativity, problem-solving and thinking two steps ahead.
-It also requires us to be constant learners, to teach ourselves to think ahead and to be able to focus on something.
+Another great thing about programming: many people think that it is about logic and mathematics only, however, it is also about creativity, problem-solving and thinking two steps ahead.
+It also requires us to be continuous learners, to teach ourselves to think ahead and to be able to focus on something.
 We need to be patient, especially when it comes to solving complex problems, and to be ready to learn new things every day.